LeanderJDev/LeanderJDev/README.md

 Hi, I’m @LeanderJDev
-I’m interested in maths, computer science and physics I’m currently working on game development, app development and js physics sim If you want to collaborate on something hit me up at leandergamedev@gmail.com
+I’m interested in maths, computer science and physics I’m currently working on game development, full stack development and some other experimental stuff If you want to ask questions, collaborate on something or just talk, hit me up at leandergamedev@gmail.com